On star-$k$-PCGs: Exploring class boundaries for small $k$ values: The star number of grid graphs

-It has been shown in \cite{Jamison20} that every graph with minimum degree $\delta$ in which any two distinct vertices have at most $c$ vertices in common is at least a star-$(\delta-c-1)$-PCG.
-Thus, any $d$-dimensional grid is at least a star-$(d-3)$-PCG as the minimum degree is $d$ and any two vertices can share at most $2$ neighbors.
+In \cite{Jamison20} it has been shown that every graph with minimum degree $\delta$ in which any two distinct vertices have at most $c$ neighbors in common is not a $[2(\delta-c-1)-1]$-threshold graph.
+Since any $d$-dimensional grid has minimum degree $\delta = d$ and any two vertices can share at most $c=2$ neighbors by Observation~\ref{prop:2k-threshold} we have that the star number of a $d$-dimensional grid is at least $\delta-3$.
 Thus, the following theorem holds.